Skip to content

 Understanding "Why"

-When price makes a confusing move - a sudden spike that reverses immediately - it is often a liquidity sweep.
+When price makes a confusing move - a sudden spike that reverses immediately - it is often a sweep.
 The "why" in the ICT framework is straightforward: institutions needed those orders to fill their position.

-Types of Liquidity Events
+What Types of Liquidity Events Matter?

 External Liquidity